Open source etiquette

 Always find out where the best place is to ask questions.
-Good OSPs will always make this clear in their docs (see ask for help on MDN).
+Good OSPs will always make this clear in their docs (see Get in touch).
 If you want to ask general questions, then always make use of these channels.
 Don't just file an issue on GitHub for every question, as it adds noise to the project (see "Make progress, not noise" below).

 Think carefully about the way you handle communication in the project — make sure it is useful, and that it doesn't make other contributor's jobs harder.
 Submitting pull requests to fix bugs is great, but are they truly useful, and easy to review?
 Filing issues and joining in other conversations is fine, but are your issues and comments on topic, or are they just adding noise?

 - Discuss one topic per issue — it is easy to keep issues focused and productive.

 - Fix one issue per PR — it may be slightly more work for you, but it is much easier to review a single clear fix.

 - Contribute to other threads if you have a useful point to make or can answer someone else's question.